LoveKino/hanuman/README.md

 hanuman
 ===================================
-Hanuman is token spliter which can build a token tree or a token array.
+Hanuman is token spliter which can build a token tree or a token array.<br>
 Hanuman is simple flexible.

 What can hanuman do?